 Compared to 5/95 pillows

 If you’re relatively new to pillow shopping, 5/95 is a down and feather blend pillow.
-They contain 5% down, and 95% feather fill, which is why they are referred to as 5/95.
+They contain 5% down, and 95% feather fill, hence the 5/95 name.

 And while they do provide a great level of support, they tend to be a bit too firm for most people.
 They offer little to no flexibility.

 A 50/50 pillow in comparison will be less firm, but plusher.
 If you prefer a pillow that flexes as you move, and offers some give, a 50/50 pillow is a great option.